 The sun is shining, and the birds are singing (well, it’s raining as I write this, but that’s the theory).
 The Great British summer is something that nearly everyone enjoys.
 It enables us to get out more with our dogs.
-However, as with every season summer brings its own dangers which include heatstroke, horrible flying and crawly thing along with dart-like grass seeds.
-Then, of course, water brings dangers such as drowning and blue-green algae and maybe some you haven’t thought of such as Toads seawater and fishing hooks
+However, as with every season, summer brings its own dangers, including heatstroke, horrible flying and crawly thing, and dart-like grass seeds.
+Then, of course, water brings dangers such as drowning and blue-green algae and maybe some you haven’t thought of, such as Toads seawater and fishing hooks.

-We hope you enjoy our Top summer Dangers series and if you have any feedback, please let us know.
+We hope you enjoy our Top summer Dangers series and if you have any feedback, please contact me.

 Not only does Heat Stroke cause the dog to suffer.
 It can cause a series of internal damage to organs and be life-threatening.

-Grass seeds are like little darts and can cause a dog a lot of problems and discomfort especially If they get into the ear canal or up the nose.
+Grass seeds are like little darts and can cause a dog many problems and discomfort, especially If they get into the ear canal or up the nose.

 Some dogs (like y Roxy) can be sensitive to grass seeds or pollen dust and suffer skin problems.
 If a dog does suffer from allergies, then look carefully for any of the offending objects and remove the

 If a dog gets grass seed in the ear, nose or eye, then it is important that you consult your vet as soon as possible Further info on grass seeds can be read in our article here; alternatively, read about a dog with grass seed up their nose.

 With climate change, it now means ticks are on the increase and getting far more common, which means they can be found most of the year.
 Ticks are nasty creatures, and biting their victim can spread disease, including Lyme Disease, to our dogs.